 Religious Education

-From September 2023, we have adopted the Opening Worlds humanities curriculum for history, geography and RE.
+We have adopted the Opening Worlds humanities curriculum for history, geography and RE.

-Opening Worlds has strongly recommended that the material is taught in sequence because each part makes the next part much more understandable.
+The Opening Worlds' team has strongly recommended that the material is taught in sequence because each part makes the next part much more understandable.
 Numerous words that are explicitly taught and practised in Year 3 are then taken for granted in lessons in Year 4-6.
 If children do not have the secure knowledge of the content and vocabulary of the Year 3 curriculum this is likely to slow progress and limit enjoyment.

-All key stage 2 children have, therefore, started with the Year 3 Opening Worlds curriculum.
 As a result of moving from the school’s previous curriculum to Opening Worlds, the school has identified a small number of content gaps.
 These have been noted and will be addressed through our choice of books that are used in English and read to children, field trips and acts of collective worship.

 RE Rationale